- 1. Humanize Your Brand Through Instagram

 - 6. Enlist the Help of Instagram Influencers

 - It’s Time for Your SaaS Company to Join Instagram

 Instagram might not be the obvious choice for marketing your SaaS business, but with the right approach, it can be a strong pillar of your social media marketing strategy.

 Did you know that 83 percent of consumers use Instagram to discover new products or services?
 Post-discovery, Instagrammers also use the platform to research brands and products, with 80 percent claiming they use Instagram to make final purchasing decisions.

 Instagram marketing can boost your SaaS company’s visibility in today’s competitive market.
 Every year, thousands of people sign up and 90 percent follow at least one business.
+Plus, not many SaaS companies know how to use Instagram for marketing.
 It’s an opportunity for your SaaS company to build brand awareness, acquire new customers, and build stronger relationships with your current ones.

 However, Instagram marketing can be challenging if you lack something physical to show, like a designer dress or hybrid car.
 But don’t let that stop you.
 SaaS companies can do just as well on Instagram as others, and I’ll explain how to most effectively use Instagram to grow your SaaS business in this article.